Glossary

 - Traceability — The ability to follow a product from source to plate (vessel/farm → processor → you).

-- Wild-caught — Fish harvested from natural waters with regulated quotas and gear types.
-Their active lifestyle typically makes them bolder in flavor and more “salmon-y”.
+- Wild-caught — Fish harvested from natural waters with regulated quotas and gear types; their active lifestyle typically makes them bolder in flavor.

 - Farm-raised (fish) — Fish bred and grown in controlled aquaculture systems; quality depends on feed, water management, and farming practices.
 Farmed salmon is typically more mild and buttery.